LLM-as-a-Judge Simply Explained: The Complete Guide to Run LLM Evals at Scale

 Fine-Tuning

 For more domain specific LLM judges, you might consider fine tuning and custom open-source model like Llama-3.1.
 This is also if you would like faster interference time and cost associated with LLM evaluation.
+In fact, this is what happened with Prometheus, an open-source LLM evaluator model available on hugging-face.

 Confident AI: The DeepEval LLM Evaluation Platform